top of page

 • Reducing fascial tension through the calf and posterior chain

-• Addressing pelvic and lower limb alignment
+• Supporting pelvic and lower limb alignment

 Physiotherapy

-• Designing progressive loading programs
+• Designing progressive tendon loading programs

 • Improving calf strength and endurance